-Women & Their Work believes contemporary art should be an accessible resource for everyone and strives to educate audiences of all ages about contemporary art.
-Women & Their Work’s exhibitions and programs are free and open to the public.
-To help interpret the exhibitions in the gallery, critical essays accompany the work, videos of the artist speaking about her work, and public programs are designed to complement each exhibition.
+Women & Their Work believes contemporary art education is a valuable resource that should be made accessible to audiences of all ages, backgrounds, and abilities.
+Women & Their Work’s exhibitions, programs, performances, and tours are free and open to the public.
+To aid interpretation of exhibitions featured in the galleries, the artwork is accompanied by critical essays written by art and culture professionals, video interviews with each artist speaking to the themes and methods behind her work, and public art education programs designed to complement each exhibition.

 Gallery Tours & Workshops

-Women & Their Work invites students from Austin area schools to the gallery for a tour and art-making workshop.
+Women & Their Work invites students of all ages from Austin-area schools to the galleries for educational tours and art-making workshops.

-Each program is one hour.
-In the first half hour, students explore the work and themes in the gallery with a trained educator.
-When possible, the exhibiting artist leads the tour, illuminating her artistic processes for students and encouraging students to explore their own ideas about the work.
+Student education programs typically last one hour.
+In the first half-hour, students tour the galleries and explore the artwork and themes of the current exhibition with a trained educator.
+When possible, the exhibiting artist leads the tour, illuminating her artistic processes and encouraging students to explore their own interpretations of the work.

-Tours are available Monday-Friday, from 10 AM- 6 PM.
-Tours are typically one hour.
-Maximum number of students per tour is 30.
+Student tours are available Monday-Friday, from 10 AM – 6 PM.
+The maximum number of students per tour is 30.

 For more information, contact Diane Sikes: [email protected]

-Women & Their Work considers the education of teachers to be paramount to art education and offer several ways for teachers to expand their knowledge of art.
+Women & Their Work considers the education of teachers to be paramount to art education and offers several opportunities for teachers to expand their knowledge of art.

 For select exhibitions, Women & Their Work hosts workshops for educators in which they work directly with the exhibiting artist.
-This enriching program allows direct access to contemporary artists and their work.
-Artists discuss their past and present work and related concepts to help educators infuse their lesson plans with new ideas.
+This enriching program provides direct access to contemporary artists and their work.
+Artists discuss their past and present work and related concepts to help educators infuse their lesson plans with new concepts related to contemporary art education.

 For more information about this program or to find out about upcoming workshops, email Diane Sikes at [email protected]